 She continues through the yard and up the steps.
 She is only slightly taller than Claire.

 “Sara isn’t home right now,” she tells her, “Told me you’d be coming.
 Well, she told me to use the front door and to be polite.
 Which means it should be open.”

 “Open?”
 Claire asks, lost in the labyrinth of Art’s words.

 Claire reaches for the knob, looking back to ask the older woman permission.
 When she nods, Claire turns and pushes the door open.
 Art laughs, stepping through first.

 She continues on through a small breakfast nook and then into a kitchen.
 She halts, frozen in the doorway.
-The kitchen is a contradiction – old and new, rustic and refined, organized and chaotic.
+The kitchen is a contradiction: old and new, rustic and refined, organized and chaotic.
 Mismatched mugs hang above a marble countertop.
 Vases of flowers stand beside serving boards and glass cake trays filled with fruits, muffins, and cookies.
 The oven is stainless steel and gas – like the one Claire’s parents had used – and matches the double fridge.
-The cupboards are wooden and painted the same deep blue as the front door, with brass handles and accents.
+The cupboards are wooden and painted the same navy blue as the front door, with brass handles and accents.
 Canisters and utensils are displayed on countertops and shelves.
 Claire struggles to find a single matching set.

 It is perfect.

 “You like kitchens?”
 Art asks, resting the towel on an island in the middle of the room and unfolding it to reveal several plump, ripe strawberries.

 Claire nods, still devouring the room, her eyes drawn to a glass-fronted cupboard filled with varying pieces of teaware.
 “My parents had a beautiful kitchen.”